WetenSchaap/pycrofluidics/readme.md

    - 64-bit drivers: ``SDK_V[version nr]/Extra Install For x64 Libraries/setup.exe``
    - FTDI drivers: found in install folder of ESI: ``C:\Program Files(x86)\Elvesys\driver`` (look for ``driver_MUX_distAndBFS.exe``)
 5. Now you need to find out the name of the Elveflow devices you are using.
 Do this using the National Instruments Measurement and Automation Explorer ("NI MAX") software.
 The NI MAX Software should be automatically installed with Elveflow Smart Interface.
-   1. Plug in and turn on all of your devices.
-Do **not** start the ESI software to control them
+   1. Turn on all of your devices.
+Don **not** plug in your devices yet.
+Do **not** start the ESI software to control them.
    2. Open the NI MAX software
    3. Expand the menu with "devices and interfaces" on the left side.
 You see a list of all devices.
-They should be things like ``ASRL3::INSTR`` (ignore ``COM3`` immediately after it).
+There should be things like ``ASRL3::INSTR`` (ignore ``COM3`` immediately after it).
 Write all devices down
-   4. Unplug your Elveflow device and refresh the device and interfaces list (``F5``).
-The name that disappeared is your device.
+   4. Plug in your Elveflow device and refresh the device and interfaces list (``F5``).
+The name that sappeared is your device.
 Do this for all your devices.
-Keep track of which devices has which name.
+Keep track of which device has which name.
 6. Install this module now, using ``pip install pycrofluidics`` (or using ``poetry``, or something else)
 7. Now, you need to tell pycrofluidics where to look for the SDK and dll files you downloaded before, and the name of your devices.
 You do this by creating and editing a configuration file.
 To create the file, run from the terminal: